 Without hesitating for a moment, he looked up at me and said, “My three top priorities are you, you, and you!
 Yes, I am happy I slowed down.
 I worked hard all of my life so I wouldn’t have to work all my life.”

 Ultimately, I’ve concluded with certainty that women continue to use their voice and stay active after they become empty nesters or retire from the workforce.
-I am sorry to say when our husbands or significant others retire, a large part of their life retires along with them because their life was oftentimes their work.
+It’s important to take time to understand each other’s experiences and perspectives during this transition, as it can strengthen your relationship.
+Being on the same lines about retirement plans and expectations helps couples navigate this new phase together and work towards common goals.
+Having a plan for how to spend your time and maintain purpose in retirement can also make this stage more fulfilling.
+I am sorry to say when our husbands or significant others retire, a large part of their lives retires along with them because their life was oftentimes their work, and both partners’ lives are transformed by this change.

 What Is A Wife Or Significant Other To Do?